ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 == Extra Settings For Root Domain ==

-You will get an error if you trying to enable it for the root domain, whatever you setup manually or not.
+You will get an error if you trying to enable it for root domain, whatever you setup manually or not.

 To solve this problem, you need to change your domain beginning with `www.`, for example, if your blog domain is `example.com`, you have to change it to `www.example.com`.